rishabh-bavithran/ROS2_Turtlesim_Game_of_Tag/README.md

 - **Turtleinfo.msg**: Defines the message structure for a turtle (name and coordinates).
 - **Turtleinfoarray.msg**: Defines the message structure for an array of turtles, used for the `/turtles_info` topic.
 - **TargetTurtle.srv**: Defines the service structure to send the name of the turtle that was caught.
-The client is the `turtle_controller` node, and the server is the `prey_turtles` node.
+The client is the `boss_node`, and the server is the `prey_turtles` node.

 ## Launch File for easy access